 - Large number of MAC address flapping.

-With the wrong setup, a single best with

-- With the wrong setup, a single host with multiple NICs can be connected to the switch using the same MAC address in the same VLAN.
-As the result, the MAC address flaps from port to port generating many adds and drops from the MAC address table.

-- MAC address flooding attack.
+With the wrong setup, a single host with multiple NICs can be connected to the switch using the same MAC address in the same VLAN.
+As the result, the MAC address flaps from port to port generating many adds and drops from the MAC address table. - MAC address flooding attack.
 With a MAC address flooding attack, a single NIC host sends out many packets with different source MAC addresses, which also generates many adds for the MAC address table.